-Accounts payable and accrued liabilities are classified as subsequently measured at amortised cost and are recorded in the financial statements at amortised cost.
+Accounts payable and accrued liabilities, due to related parties and the term loan are classified as subsequently measured at amortised cost and are recorded in the financial statements at amortised cost.
 The fair value of accounts payable and accrued liabilities may be less than the carrying value as a result of the Company's credit and liquidity risk.